kmorales13/ExtendedCycles/README.md

 - Entry: exact tick when the frozen time will begin (0 - 24000)
 - Minutes: amount of time to freeze time in minutes

-Using a negative value for the extended time will *skip* time ahead.
+Using a negative value for the minutes value will *skip* time ahead.